jmeowmeow/PixieReport/express-progress/tasks.md

 Better handling of the keys list when the app is idle.
 Enough with the list reduce error.
 We know the cache size so don't render an empty cache.

+Sun 11 Aug 2024

+Pushed through the remaining steps to a soft launch with HTTPS and current prototype webapp.
+Announce on Twitter (PixieReport), Mastodon, and the RC social site.

+Opengraph preview image appears to work fine.
+I could even post it on Facebook.
+Uh-oh.
+Instant Slashdot/Reddit/Hacker News Effect?

+Mon 12 Aug 2024

+Discovered that "random pixie image" is already a feature, when using `pixiereport.com/png` as an image source URL.

+Without location and doll set, the endpoint redirects to a random station and renders that image.
+I can see embedded images already working in Obsidian's Markdown rendering, refreshing when a page is visited or reloaded.

+Time for an update of the prospectus document with the new milestone!

 ## Weatherpixie.com Features